Net Worth Statements

 How Often Should You Do Net Worth Statements?

-The choice is up to you on how often you choose to do a net worth statement.
+The choice of how often you choose to do a net worth statement is up to you.

 Do NOT include kids’ college savings or other saving for your kids in your net worth statement as this money is not for you, but you should add it as a footnote on your net worth statement.